ChrisNelsonOK/noc-raven/README.md

    http://localhost:9080   (or the host port you mapped)

 Default ports (inside the container)
-- Web UI: 8080/tcp (expose on host of your choice)
+- Web UI: 8080/tcp (expose on host)
-- Vector API: 8084/tcp (internal)
+- Windows Events HTTP (Vector): 8084/tcp (expose on host for event ingestion)
+- Config-service API: 5004/tcp (internal, proxied by Nginx at /api; do not expose in production)
 - Collectors (UDP): NetFlow v5 2055, IPFIX 4739, sFlow 6343, SNMP traps 162

 Dynamic configuration